-Athletics play a central role in the life of the students at Legacy the School of Sport Sciences.
+Athletics play a central instructional role in the life of the students at Legacy the School of Sport Sciences.
 In the broadest sense, Legacy’s comprehensive (athletic profession) education program of study engages students in athletics on multiple levels of experiences.
 Students engage in the professions of athletics on creative, integrated athletic education, exploratory, and advocacy experience levels, in addition to participating competitively.

 The Legacy academic program uses inquiry-based learning, collaborative problem solving, and an interdisciplinary curriculum to prepare our students to meet and exceed the challenges of a changing global society.
 Utilizing the most effective educational practices, our academic program educates students to thrive as learners in an ever-changing college landscape and live a life of integrity and courageous leadership.

 Please explore our Middle School and High School academic offerings, learn about our individualized college counseling process, and discover what a Legacy education can provide for your student.

 Through an integrated athletic education, athletics is infused into Legacy’s core curriculum as a model of learning and deepening understanding.
 For example, a 9th grade baseball player, “Tom,” has decided to choose athletic administration (business industry) as his career path (endorsement).
 He says that his “Plan A” is to receive a Division I scholarship playing baseball, but his “Other Plan A” is to learn about athletic administration and work toward receiving a degree from a university and becoming an athletic director.
 Both are feasible plans that Legacy will prepare him to pursue.